i-am-cjc/lpu/README.md

 LPU
 ===

-Simple CPU, based on Caxton Foster's Blue CPU
+The Linc Processing Unit, a aimple CPU, based on Caxton Foster's Blue CPU

 * 16 instructions
-* Video chips reads from a specific memory each clock cycle and renders?
 * 4k of memory
 * 16bit bus